KevinHobart/Active-Directory-Lab/README.md

 ## Overview

 This project demonstrates the comprehensive setup of an Active Directory home lab using virtualization (VirtualBox).
-The Active Directory home lab can then be used as a learning platform to simulate various IT workflows.
+The primary goal of this project is to create a basic Active Directory home lab environment that can be used to test various IT/SysAdmin workflows, such as:
-The primary goals of this project are:

-#### 1. Create two virtual machines on VirtualBox:
-  - Windows 11
-  - Windows Server 2022
-#### 2. Configure Windows 11 VM:
-  - Configure to allow connection with Active Directory domain.
-#### 3. Configure Windows Server 2022 VM:
-  - Add Active Directory service
-  - Promote to Domain Controller
-  - Add Users
-#### 4. Configure network settings
-#### 5. Join Windows 11 VM to Active Directory domain.
+ - Creating and managing users.
+ - Creating and managing groups.
+ - Configuring and managing OUs (Organizational Units).
+ - Setting up and enforcing various policies.

 ---